Comptroller and Auditor General of India: 2G Spectrum Allocation

-All the speculations of profit, loss and no-loss were put to rest on 2 February 2012 when the Supreme Court of India on a public interest litigation (PIL) declared allotment of spectrum as "unconstitutional and arbitrary" and quashed all the 122 licenses issued in 2008 during tenure of A. Raja (then minister for communications & IT in the UPA government) the main accused.
+All the speculations of profit, loss and no-loss were put to rest on 02-February-2012 when the Supreme Court of India on a public interest litigation (PIL) declared allotment of spectrum as "unconstitutional and arbitrary" and quashed all the 122 licenses issued in 2008 during tenure of A. Raja (then minister for communications & IT in the UPA government) the main accused.
 The court further said that A. Raja "wanted to favour some companies at the cost of the public exchequer" and "virtually gifted away important national asset".

-Revenue loss calculation was further established on 3 August 2012 when according to the directions of the Supreme Court, Govt of India revised the reserve price for 2G spectrum to ₹14000 crore.
+Revenue loss calculation was further established on 03-August-2012 when according to the directions of the Supreme Court, Union of India revised the reserve price for 2G spectrum to ₹14000 crore.

-However, the special court in New Delhi acquitted all accused in the 2G spectrum case including prime accused A Raja and Kanimozhi on 21 December 2017, the verdict was based on the fact that CBI could not find any evidence against the accused in those 7 years.
+However, the special court in New Delhi acquitted all accused in the 2G spectrum case including prime accused A Raja and Kanimozhi on 21-December-2017, the verdict was based on the fact that CBI could not find any evidence against the accused in those 7 years.
 Per the judgement, "Some people created a scam by artfully arranging a few selected facts and exaggerating things beyond recognition to astronomical levels."

-Coal mine allocation
+Coal Mine Allocation

 A 2012 CAG report on coal mine allocation received massive media and political reaction as well as public outrage.
 During the 2012 monsoon session of the Parliament, the BJP protested the government's handling of the issue demanding the resignation of the prime minister and refused to have a debate in the Parliament.
 The deadlock resulted in Parliament functioning only seven of the twenty days of the session.